About the GFBR

 Who supports the GFBR?

-Funding is provided by The Wellcome Trust, the National Institutes of Health, the UK Medical Research Council and the South Africa Medical Research Council.
+Funding is provided by The Wellcome Trust, the National Institutes of Health, the UK Medical Research Council and the South African Medical Research Council.

 The Secretariat for the GFBR is provided by the World Health Organization.